-PEF multiplies innovation impact for electric products - Use of a PEF and a non-technology basis, could act as a disincentive for innovation in the less efficient products, as the PEF is something that product manufacturers cannot influence, so that they cannot innovate or improve to bring it down.
+Producers of electric products cannot influence the PEF - although it can multiply the impacts of their innovation - Use of a PEF and a non-technology basis, could act as a disincentive for innovation in the less efficient products, as the PEF is something that product manufacturers cannot influence, so that they cannot innovate or improve to bring it down.
 At the same time, for producers of electric products, use of the PEF acts to multiply any final efficiency savings they make by the PEF factor (x2.5), increasing the incentive.
+More vocal opponents to the use of PEFs dismissed this innovation multiplier potential as a real incentive.